Six Key Responsibilities of the Non-Profit Finance Committee

 • Review and understand the implications of monthly financial statements before presenting them to board members

-• Create clear narrative reports that highlight key information about your nonprofit’s cash and financial position, resource allocation, budget adherence, and any donor-imposed contribution restrictions
+• Create clear narrative reports that highlight key information about your nonprofit’s cash and financial position, resource allocation, budget adherence, and any donor-imposed contribution restrictions.

-Not only do nonprofit finance committee responsibilities include ensuring these requirements are met, by keeping your financial information in order and properly documented, the committee helps your organization stay audit-ready.
+Not only do nonprofit finance committee responsibilities include ensuring these requirements are met, but by keeping your financial information in order and properly documented, the committee helps your organization stay audit-ready.

-5. Developing internal controls and policies
+5. Developing Internal Controls and Policies

 Developing and maintaining strong internal controls mitigates risk, protects your nonprofit’s assets, and improves financial reporting.
+Broadly, this means:

 While your entire board shares in this responsibility, your finance committee leads the way in terms of: